Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_exercise.md

 - Maybe start with the boost dependencies.
 Boost Container is a header-only dependency, Boost Filesystem needs to be linked.
 Both are available in `libboost-all-dev`.
 There is a CMake module to [find boost libraries](https://cmake.org/cmake/help/latest/module/FindBoost.html).
 - deal.II is available in `libdeal.ii-dev`. deal.II uses some fancy [CMake macros](https://www.dealii.org/current/users/cmake_user.html).
 - yaml-cpp is an optional bonus task.
 For some arbitrary reason, we are not happy with the latest release of the software (which would be available through Aptitude), but we want to use the current `master` branch [directly from GitHub](https://github.com/jbeder/yaml-cpp).
 Get it via `git clone`, and build and install (`make install`) it yourself.
 Do not forget to add the necessary instructions to the Dockerfile.
-There is a hard-coded path `../yamlParser/config.yml` in `yamlParser/yamlParser.cpp`.
-If you do not call `main` from the `build` directory, you may adapt this path or make it configurable.
+Sometimes containers behave weirdly: If libraries in `/usr/local/lib` are not found by CMake, please add the path to the environment variable `LD_LIBRARY_PATH`.